Welcome to today's edition of the Rush 24-7 podcast.

 But they're not meritocrats.

-Meritocracy, by the way, was this term invented by uh a British sociologist in the 1950s for a satire, uh, I think he wrote about 1958, Michael Young.
+Meritocracy, by the way, was this term invented by a British sociologist in the 1950s for a satire.

-And he vented invented this word.
+And he invented this word.

 And like all these satirical parodic joke terms, the left took it up for real.

-And like everything else, like meritocracy, like brains trust, j terms that were invented as satirical jokes, the left took up and applied them for real.
+And like everything else, like meritocracy, like brains trust, terms that were invented as satirical jokes, the left took up and applied them for real.

-So now we have a government trust, a government brains trust, a monopoly of ideas, uh formed by people who think they are meritocrats, but are not, are actually a conformocrat, a conformicrat ruling class that has never actually done anything.
+So now we have a government trust, a government brains trust, a monopoly of ideas formed by people who think they are meritocrats but are not.

 And it's killing the United States of America.

-And uh what what does it mean practically?
+And what does it mean practically?

 It's not a meritocracy.